 A semiconductor is a material whose electrical conductivity falls between that of a conductor and an insulator.
 Based on the level of purity, semiconductors are classified into intrinsic and extrinsic semiconductors.
-Here in this article, let us learn more about intrinsic semiconductors.
+Here in this article, let us discuss intrinsic semiconductor in detail.

 What are Intrinsic Semiconductors?